romanrios/spacewars/README.md

 ## Description:

-SP4C3 W4RS is a straightforward and simple shooter game that takes you on 8-bit pixel space battles against endless hordes, accompanied by a lively color palette and chiptune soundtrack with a modern twist.
+"SP4C3 W4RS" is a straightforward and simple shooter game that thrusts you into 8-bit pixel space battles against endless hordes, featuring a vibrant color palette and a chiptune soundtrack with a modern twist.

 **Credits:** Original music, sprites, and programming by Román Ríos.